sgolovine/fav.sh/code/README.md

 Typecheck - `yarn tsc` will check the typescript types

 Prettier - `yarn format` will format the projects code with prettier

+## Debugging

+Redux - This project ships with Redux devtools.
+Press ctrl + p to toggle the  redux panel.
+Note this panel is only included in the development version